+Ridley House is named after the School’s Founder, Nicholas Ridley.
 Nicholas Ridley, Bishop of London, knew that education can transform lives and that today’s children are tomorrow’s future.
-In 1553 Ridley persuaded the boy King, King Edward VI, to hand over Bridewell Palace to house, care and educate the under-privileged and destitute.
+In 1553 Ridley persuaded the boy King, Edward VI, to hand over Bridewell Palace to house, care and educate the under-privileged and destitute.
 This vision lives on today in our full bursary offer, supported by our strong links with the City of London Corporation that continues to contribute to the Bridewell Foundation.
-The Foundation supports children, who, through no fault of their own, cannot thrive educationally in their home environment; it enables that child to grow up and learn in a wonderful school and in an environment of care, challenge and opportunity, one set up so that they can go on to achieve everything in life which they are capable of.
-The embracing of less privileged children into King Edward’s makes for a much more balanced socio-economic pupil body, which benefits all which live, learn and work at the School.

-Mrs. Harman was delighted to become Ridley’s Housemistress in January 2018 after being its Assistant Housemistress for two years.
-Mrs Harman know all pupils well, not only through her House role but teaching Economics at the School since 2007.
-Mrs. Harman believes that a boarding house should be a safe and friendly place where you should work hard, but also where you can relax, socialise and enjoy yourself.
-She also believes that all members of the House have something to contribute whether on the academic, sporting, cultural or social front, or a combination of all these.
-She lives in Ridley House with Mr. Harman and their daughter Keira (aged 4), who together really help to create a genuine family atmosphere in the House.
+Mrs Harman was delighted to become Ridley’s Housemistress in January 2018 after being its Assistant Housemistress for two years.
+Mrs Harman knows all the pupils well, not only through her House role but through teaching Economics at the School since 2007.
+Mrs. Harman believes that a boarding house should be a safe and friendly place where you work hard, relax, socialise and enjoy yourself.
+She believes that all members of the House have something to contribute whether on the academic, sporting, cultural or social front, or a combination of all these.
+Mrs Harman lives in Ridley House with her husband, Nick, and their daughter Kiera who goes to our partner prep school Barrow Hills.
+Together they help create a genuine family atmosphere in the House.